AWAIKEN1/Bash-Scripting-in-Linux-VM/README.md

 I have added a main function in the script for clearer understanding

+## Server status checker script

 ## Getting Started

+## Description
+The purpose of the web server status checker script is to monitor the availability of web servers that are critical to your infrastructure or services.
+For testing purposes I will use public accessible websites.

 ### Prerequisites
 - Access to a Linux server or a virtual machine where Bash scripts can be executed.